The Pandemic is Shaping Kids in These 6 Powerful Ways

 A Century of Experience

 “How are you?”
 I asked my 98.5yo grandma.
-Her voice came through my phone, “Not only are visitors not allowed at our assisted living facility, but we are all quarantined to our room.
+Her voice came through my phone, “Not only are visitors not allowed at our assisted living facility but we are all quarantined in our room.
 The staff told me a lot of people are feeling depressed.”

 A pregnant pause filled the airwaves.